fairdataihub/fairdataihub.org/events/sabpa-2025.md

 ## 🔗 Link to Materials

-Presetation slides and all related resources are available in this [GitHub repository](https://github.com/fairdataihub/ai-ready-SABPA-2025).
+Slides of the presentation and all related resources are available in this [GitHub repository](https://github.com/fairdataihub/ai-ready-SABPA-2025).